Falcons fire coach Arthur Smith hours after completing 3rd straight 7-10 season

 Smith was hired largely based on his offensive success with the Titans.
 But he never developed a dynamic unit in Atlanta.

 He was heavily criticized for conservative play-calling and failure to take advantage of Pitts, London and Robinson.
-Most telling, the team scored more than 30 points only once during his tenure.
+Most telling, the team produced more than 30 points only once during his tenure.
+Atlanta was 26th in the league in scoring this season, averaging 18.9 points per game.

 Smith’s most daring call might have been growing a mustache ahead of the 2023 season.
-He shaved it off in frustration after a last-minute loss to the Minnesota Vikings, only to grow it back again.
+He shaved it off in frustration after a last-minute loss to the Minnesota Vikings, only to grow it back – then shave it off again.

 “After significant thought and reflection, we have determined the best way forward for our team is new leadership in the head coaching position,” said Blank, who was scheduled to address the coaching change at a news conference Monday afternoon.